alicecaml/alice/README.md

 ### C Compiler

+The OCaml toolchain implicitly depends on a C compiler.
 If you installed the OCaml toolchain with your system package manager or Opam then you probably already have a C compiler, but if you installed the toolchain with Alice itself or Alice's install script then you might need to install a C compiler before you'll be able to build OCaml projects with Alice.
 On Linux and macOS, either gcc or clang will work.
 On Windows I recommend using [msys2](https://www.msys2.org).

 ### Shell Completion